 I'm setting up this GoFundMe project to help provide the funds needed to build a full-scale replica of the Apollo Command Module, to transport and display it at schools and other locations in the area, and to cover other related items along the way.

-As you are no doubt aware, 2019 marks the 50th anniversary of Apollo 11's historic moon landing.
-NASA, the Smithsonian, and even the US Mint are celebrating the anniversary.
-The various Apollo Command Modules will be on display wherever they may be, including the Apollo 6 CM at the Fernbank Museum in Atlanta.
+As you are no doubt aware, 2019 marked the 50th anniversary of Apollo 11's historic moon landing.
+NASA, the Smithsonian, and even the US Mint are still celebrating the anniversary.
+The various Apollo Command Modules have been on display wherever they may be, including the Apollo 6 CM at the Fernbank Museum in Atlanta.
 Unfortunately, because of their historical significance and their fragile nature, they can only be viewed from a distance.
 Even the AutoDesk personnel who scanned the Apollo 11 Command Module "Columbia" for the Smithsonian were not allowed to touch it and had to come up with novel ways to digitize the interior.

 Which leads me to this project.
 The goal of the project is to build a replica of the Apollo Command Module that kids can touch, enter, and explore rather than simply view from a distance.
 Kids will be able to see and experience first-hand just how small the CM's crew cabin really was, and appreciate how we were able to go to the moon at a time when the level of technology was unable to produce a basic calculator.
 Also, this replica will have some limited functionality so that it is not just a static display but an interactive one.
 Obviously, the replica cannot fly so things like the engines won't work, but there are a number of electronic items that will.Details: